 Reuse & Recycle: the Way of John Paul Design

-Having grown up in the Midwest in an auctioneering family, John Paul was raised on buying things used and giving well-made items a second chance to be useful.
+Growing up in the Midwest in an auctioneering family, John Paul was raised on buying things used and giving well-made items a second chance to be useful.
 The attitude of reusing & repurposing things has been in his blood ever since.
 Be it rummage sales, estate sales, thrift stores, auctions, craigslist or antique stores, he buys absolutely as much as possible, used.
 Nearly all of his large equipment and tooling is 50-100 years old.
-Some of his favorite tools include an anvil from Sweden and a fly press from the turn of the 19th century.
+Some of his favorite tools include an anvil from Sweden, a fly press from the turn of the century, and his 100 year old 25lb Little Giant mechanical hammer.
 Most of his smaller hand tools are from the 1940's-70's.
 He finds great pleasure in rescuing old tools and working them in to his day-to-day operations.

 Metals: John Paul Designs strives to use recycled metals whenever possible or applicable.
 All of the gold we use is 100% post consumer recycled from Hoover and Strong.
 We also spend time dismantling old jewelry, removing gems, separating the karats and colors and re-using clients' gold and platinum to create new works of art with their "recycled" gemstones and heirloom diamonds.